Heterogeneous Electrocatalysis

 The Platinum Problem

-Platinum is the best-known catalyst for both the hydrogen oxidation reaction (anode) and the oxygen reduction reaction16 (cathode).
-It sits near the peak of the activity volcano (explained below) — binding reactants strongly enough to catalyze the reaction, but weakly enough to release the products.
+Platinum is the best-known catalyst for both the hydrogen oxidation reaction at the anode and the oxygen reduction reaction16 at the cathode.
+It sits near the peak of the activity volcano, explained below: it binds reactants strongly enough to catalyze the reaction, but weakly enough to release products.

 The problem is cost and scarcity:

-Research suggests a 90% reduction in platinum loading may be achievable, and entirely platinum-free catalysts are an active area of research.
-But finding them requires searching an enormous space of candidate materials — and evaluating each candidate is computationally expensive.
+Research suggests a 90% reduction in platinum loading may be achievable, and platinum-free catalysts are an active research area.
+Finding them requires searching an enormous materials space, where each candidate is expensive to evaluate.

 Electrocatalysis